heinanX/addressBook-ConsoleApp/bugReport.md

 4. When editing a contact, city field is set to .ToUpper() -- no!

 5. When editing a contact, capital letters are saved, -- To.Lower()

+6. Introduce shared state for the contact list. -- Optimize!